yashshekh/Face-Recognition-Attendance-System/README.md

 ## Overview

-The **Face Recognition Attendance System** that uses Local Binary Pattern Histogram (LBPH) and Haar Cascade classifier and take attendance in real-time.
+The **Face Recognition Automatic Attendance System** that uses Local Binary Pattern Histogram (LBPH) and Haar Cascade classifier and take attendance in real-time.
 This system captures a person's face, identifies them using a pre-trained face recognition model, and logs their attendance into a CSV file with timestamps.

 ## Features